Eric-Ye-418/Homepage/content/home/experience.md

   location = "Hong Kong SAR, P. R. China" date_start = "2021-08-01"
   date_end = "2023-08-01"
-  description = """I'm building an experimental setup for widefield nanodiamond quantum sensing, which will provide a new approach to explore live cells."""
+  description = """I'm building an experimental setup for widefield nanodiamond quantum sensing, which will provide a new approach to explore live cells.
+(In Progressing...)"""

 +++